 SSED 602.
 Concepts in the Social Sciences.
 (PTE or certification at the undergraduate level).
 (5).
 Students will be exposed to the basic concept incorporated in theory relative to each social science discipline.
 Students will also be expected to develop annotated bibliographies relevant to each concept and to participate in regularly scheduled classroom discussions.

 SSED 603.
 Seminar in Problems of Teaching.
 (PTE or certification at the undergraduate level).
 (5).
-Doctoral candidates will utilize understandings in the areas of 1) social analysis, 2) objectives, 3) curricular content, 4) the learning process, and 5) evaluation in resolving problems anticipated in the light of doctoral and post-doctoral plans.
+Doctoral candidates will utilize understandings in the candidates will utilize understandings in the areas of 1) social analysis, 2) objectives, 3) curricular content, 4) the learning process, and 5) evaluation in resolving problems anticipated in the light of doctoral and post-doctoral plans.

 SSED 605.
 Improvement of Instruction in Social Studies in the Secondary School.

 (PTE or certification at the undergraduate level).
 (3).
 Consideration of recent trends in the organization and teaching of social studies courses in the secondary school.
-Teachers will be given an opportunity to evaluate new courses of study, new materials and new equipment
+Teachers will be given an opportunity to evaluate new courses of study, new materials and new equipment teachers, this workshop will focus on specific, practical techniques for teaching Spanish with special emphasis on performance objectives and individualization of instruction.
+Intensive preparation in a number of successful aural-oral and cognitive techniques will be provided.